feedhenry/fh-fhc/README.md

 To see the list of commands available, just run `fhc`.
 See `fhc help` for general help, or `fhc help <someCommand>` for help on a specific command.

-To get started with fhc, set the FeedHenry target and then login:
+To get started with fhc, set the FeedHenry target and then log in:

 `$ fhc target https://apps.feedhenry.com`